noahcollins/pure/README.md

-UI Sample 1
+UI Example 1
 ====

-Based primarily on Yahoo's [http://purecss.io/][Pure] CSS modules.
+This is a simple email client UI.
+Based primarily on Yahoo's Pure CSS modules.

 Outline
 --------

-This is a simple email client UI.

 * A basic responsive grid.